-- (a) Regulated Areas.
-The following regulated area is established as a special local regulation.
-All coordinates are North American Datum 1983. - (1) Race Area.
-All waters of Rada Fajardo encompassed within an imaginary line connecting the following points: starting at Point 1 in position 18°19.927N, 64°55.973W; thence east to Point 2 in position 18°19.970N, 64°55.769W; thence southeast to Point 3 in position 18°19.567N, 64°55.594W; thence south to point 4 in position 18°19.133N, 64°55.474W; thence west to point 5 in position 18°19.133N, 64°55.628W; thence north to point 6 in position 18°19.568N, 64°55.752W; thence northwest back to origin.
-All persons and vessels, except those persons and vessels participating in the sail boat race, are prohibited from entering, transiting through, anchoring in, or remaining within the race area. - (b) Definition.
-The term "designated representative" means Coast Guard Patrol Commanders, including Coast Guard coxswains, petty officers, and other officers operating Coast Guard vessels, and Federal, state, and local officers designated by or assisting the Captain of the Port San Juan in the enforcement of the regulated areas. - (c) Regulations.
-(1) All persons and vessels are prohibited from entering, transiting through, anchoring in, or remaining within the race area, unless participating in the race. - (1) All persons and vessels are prohibited from entering, transiting through, anchoring in, or remaining within the race area, unless participating in the race. - (2) Persons and vessels may request authorization to enter, transit through, anchor in, or remain within the regulated areas by contacting the Captain of the Port San Juan by telephone at (787) 289-2041, or a designated representative via VHF radio on channel 16.
-If authorization is granted by the Captain of the Port San Juan or a designated representative, all persons and vessels receiving such authorization must comply with the instructions of the Captain of the Port San Juan or a designated representative.

-(3) The Coast Guard will provide notice of the regulated areas by Local Notice to Mariners, Broadcast Notice to Mariners, and on-scene designated representatives.

-(d) Enforcement Date.
-This rule will be enforced from 11:00 a.m. until 2:00 p.m. from Friday, March 22, 2013 through Sunday, March 24, 2013.
+- (b) Definition.
+The term "designated representative" means Coast Guard Patrol Commanders, including Coast Guard coxswains, petty officers, and other officers operating Coast Guard vessels, and Federal, state, and local officers designated by or assisting the Captain of the Port Miami in the enforcement of the regulated area. - (c) Regulations. - (1) All persons and vessels, are prohibited from: - (A) Entering, transiting through, anchoring in, or remaining within the race area, unless participating in the race. - (B)Transiting through, anchoring in, or remaining within the buffer zone, unless enforcing the buffer zone or a race participant transiting to the race area. - (C) Traveling in excess of no-wake speed in the spectator area. - (2) Persons and vessels may request authorization to enter, transit through, anchor in, or remain within the regulated area by contacting the Captain of the Port Miami by telephone at 305-535-4472, or a designated representative via VHF radio on channel 16.
+If authorization is granted by the Captain of the Port Miami or a designated representative, all persons and vessels receiving such authorization must comply with the instructions of the Captain of the Port Miami or a designated representative. - (3) The Coast Guard will provide notice of the regulated areas by Local Notice to Mariners, Broadcast Notice to Mariners, and on-scene designated representatives. - (d) Enforcement Date.
+This rule will be enforced from 9:00 a.m. until 5:00 p.m. daily from April 19, 2013 through April 21, 2013.

-Dated: January 14, 2013.
+Dated: December 26, 2012.